 Intra-set rest periods for effective strength training

-The way in which the rest periods are arranged during strength training plays an important role.
+How the rest periods are arranged during strength training plays an important role.
 Depending on the training method, it is between one and five minutes.
-These are times that have been fixed for many years.
-However, recent studies show that greater success can be achieved with shorter recovery intervals.
+However, recent studies show that more tremendous success can be achieved with shorter recovery intervals.
 Experts refer to this as intra-set rest periods.

 New insights in training structure

 Hardly anything is valid for eternity.
-Scientific progress leads to new knowledge and this also applies to strength training.
-In several studies, scientists have taken a closer look at the design of rest periods when training with weights.
-The result: shorter recovery intervals within sets have a greater effect on muscle strength and performance improvement than longer rest periods.
-For those who do weight training regularly, it may be worthwhile to try out the so-called intra-set rest periods.
+Nevertheless, scientific progress leads to new knowledge, which also applies to strength training.
+In several studies, scientists have looked closely at the design of rest periods when training with weights.
+The result: shorter recovery intervals within sets have a more significant effect on muscle strength and performance than extended rest periods.
+For those who do weight training regularly, trying out the so-called intra-set rest periods may be worthwhile.

 What are intra-set rest periods?

 Intra-set rest periods are the recovery phase within a set.
 For many years, the recommendation has been to take a break of between two and five minutes.
 This depends on the type of strength training.
-Intra-set rest periods, on the other hand, lasts only ten to a maximum of 120 seconds.
-Of course, this means that only incomplete muscle regeneration is possible and that is exactly what makes this method so effective.
+Intra-set rest periods, on the other hand, last only ten to a maximum of 120 seconds.
+Of course, only incomplete muscle regeneration is possible, which makes this method so effective.
 The aim is to generate more overall strength.
 This then leads to the desired higher performance.
-The number of sets and the number of repetitions remains the same.
+The number of sets and the number of repetitions remain the same.

 22 healthy men participated in a study on this strength training method.
-They all first had to train in the gym for four weeks as normal in order to become familiar with the individual exercises.
+They all had to train in the gym for four weeks as normal to become familiar with the individual exercises.
 They were then divided into two groups.
 Both groups trained three times a week for 12 weeks.
-One group did the standard training: 3 sets of 10 repetitions at 70 percent of maximum strength and a 120-second break.
-The Intraset group also did 3 sets of 10 repetitions at 70 percent of maximum strength, but only had a 60-second break.
+One group did the standard training: 3 sets of 10 repetitions at 70 percent of the one-repetition maximum and a 120-second break.
+The Intraset group also did 3 sets of 10 repetitions at 70 percent of the one-repetition maximum but only had a 60-second break.
 Both groups did the same exercises:

 - Leg press